chinjon/python_examples/intro_comp_sci/intro_to_python.md

     * `3+"hi"` => static semantic error
       * semantically does not make sense
       * sytantically valid
+* Example of semantics:
-* semantics is the meaning assiciated with a syntatically correct stirng of symbols with not static semantic errors
+  * the meaning assiciated with a syntatically correct stirng of symbols with not static semantic errors
   * English: semantic sentences can have mulitiple meanings
   * programming languages: have only one meaning but may not be what programmer intended
 * Where Things Go Wrong